Pragmatic UX Frameworks

 DRIVING TEAM GROWTH

-By establishing the in-house frameworks, direct, honest feedback channels and constant retrospectives I achieved a high degree of team member growth and satisfaction.
+By establishing the direct, honest feedback channels and constant retrospectives I achieved a high degree of team member growth and satisfaction.